marco262/my_wiki/data/class/inquisitive.md

 ## Eye for Weakness

-At 17th level, you learn to exploit a creature’s weaknesses by carefully studying its tactics and movement.
+At 17th level, you learn to exploit a creature's weaknesses by carefully studying its tactics and movement.
 While your Insightful Fighting feature applies to a creature, your Sneak Attack damage against that creature increases by 3d6.

 ----